Court Rules in Favor of NCUA on FOM Updates

 Last Thursday, the U.S. Court of Appeals for the D.C.
 Circuit denied a rehearing en banc in the case of the American Bankers Association vs. the NCUA.
 En banc is a hearing before all appellate judges rather than a panel consisting of a subset of the judges.

-The ABA earlier last week submitted a letter to the NCUA reiterating its strong opposition to its most recent amendments made to the agency’s field of membership rules.
+The ABA earlier last week submitted a letter to the NCUA reiterating its strong opposition to the most recent amendments made to the agency’s field of membership rules.
 In addition, the Independent Community Bankers of America called on the NCUA to “withdraw and redraft” the rule, citing concerns over discrimination.

 The ruling appears to bring an end to what has been a three-year legal saga over credit union FOM expansion.
 The original NCUA rule was finalized in October of 2016 and promptly challenged by the ABA, when the banking lobby group sued the agency just two months later.